20 Incredible Must-Read Books Like Downton Abbey For 2023

 The Woman Before Wallis by Bryn Turnbull

 Lady Thelma Furness was the woman before Wallis Simpson.
-History remembers Wallis as the woman for whom King Edward VIII gave up his throne.
+History remembers Wallis as the woman for whom King Edward VIII giving up his throne.
 In this book, we get to see King Edward’s relationship with Thelma and why it unraveled leading him into Wallis’s arms.

 Great Gatsby by F. Scott Fitzgerald